gofunky/siteleaf-updater/README.md

 ## Solution

-1. Use [Siteleaf](https://www.siteleaf.com/), and publish to GitHub
+1. Use [Siteleaf](https://www.siteleaf.com/), and publish or sync to a dedicated branch on GitHub.
+2. Create a page and assign it a path (by default, `index`).
-2. Setup your CI to use `siteleaf-updater` for automated doc updates
+3. Setup your CI to use `siteleaf-updater` for automated doc updates.

 ## Parameters